KTH/devops-course/README.md

 ## Participation

-**Lectures** Physical presence is strongly encouraged.
-It maximizes the quality of the learning outcomes.
-If necessary, the lectures will be streamed, the URLs will be posted on https://github.com/KTH/devops-course/issues/316, questions asked through the Zoom chat.
+**Lectures** The lectures are held on campus, per the latest KTH recommendations (https://intra.kth.se/en/campus/sakerhet/kris/corona/information-till-anstallda-med-anledning-av-coronaviruset-1.965906) to maximize the quality of the learning outcomes.
+The lecture locations are given on KTH Social <https://www.kth.se/social/course/DD2482/calendar/>.

 **Lab sessions**

 * Lab slots are not mandatory.
-They are hybrid in person (preferably) or videoconf.
+They are given in person (preferably) or videoconf.
 * During the planned lab time slot, please use this [Queue](https://queue.csc.kth.se/Queue/DD2482) for booking online meetings
 * Specify your zoom meeting link when you register the queue

-**Examinations**: Physical presence is not mandatory for examination, yet is considered as a plus.
+**Examinations**: Some tasks require physical presence (presentation, demo), others do not (essay, open-source, feedback).

 ## Team